mmistakes/minimal-mistakes/_drafts/2023-06-01-functional-error-handling-in-kotlin-part-2.md

 val result = 42.toResult()
 ```

-Now that we know how to build a `Result`, how can we use it?
+How can we use it now that we know how to build a `Result`?
 First of all, let's create the version of our `Jobs` module that uses the `Result` type:

 ```kotlin
 interface Jobs {